donetian-petkov/devops-pipeline/README.md

 17. Then I made an empty repo called supercalc
 18. I copied the run_gitea.sh to the supercalc container and I executed it effectively pushing the supercalc application to the Gitea repo

+- docker ps

-docker cp run_gitea.sh bee277c073e1:run_gitea.sh
+- docker cp run_gitea.sh bee277c073e1:run_gitea.sh

-docker exec -it bee277c073e1 bash -c "chmod 755 run_gitea.sh && ./run_gitea.sh"
+- docker exec -it bee277c073e1 bash -c "chmod 755 run_gitea.sh && ./run_gitea.sh"

 19. I created a new Jenkins Pipeline.
 In the Configure set: